Self-Enquiry Meditation: About the Question “Who Am I?”

-When we state “I understand, I know who I am” we are actually conceptualizing that which in reality is ineffable.
+First of all, we must understand that we cannot answer such a question rationally or intellectually.
+When we state, “I understand, I know who I am,” we are actually conceptualizing that which is ineffable.

 The Difference between Jnana and Intellectual Knowledge

-But when we relate to the Spiritual Heart, to our true “I,” this knowledge should be of another kind, total and complete, and this is only possible if our ego – with its personality, mind, feelings, etc. does not intervene.
+Rational knowledge is characterized by duality, is sequential, and is always partial.
+But, when we relate to the Spiritual Heart, to our true “I,” this knowledge should be of another kind—total and complete—and this is only possible if our ego (with its personality, mind, feelings, etc.) does not intervene.

-Then, because of the attitude of surrender, we have the feeling that all our limits dissolve into the infinite and a re-orchestration of our energies is produced.
-In it, all the energies converge towards the Ultimate Subject, towards the Spiritual Heart (which brings beauty, love, and freedom).
-Therefore, we should ask the essential question “Who am I?” without expecting a rational answer, but, rather, in a state of surrender to a sacred wonderment, to a mystical intuition about who we really are.
+All the searching for who we really are gives rise to a sacred wonder or astonishment because it escapes any understanding.
+Then, because of the attitude of surrender, we have the feeling that our limits dissolve into the infinite and our energies are reorchestrated.
+All the energies converge towards the Ultimate Subject, towards the Spiritual Heart (which brings beauty, love, and freedom).
+Therefore, we should ask the essential question “Who am I?” without expecting a rational answer.
+Rather, we inquire from a state of surrender to wonderment, to a mystical intuition about who we really are.